-Rather than being pulled by an insatiable hunger, we simply appreciate the love, attention and respect offered by others when they are freely given.
+Rather than being pulled by insatiable hunger, we simply appreciate the love, attention and respect offered by others when they are freely given.

-Then, our understanding of relationship becomes much more nuanced: We do not need absolute safety and certainty, we can hold the paradoxes of trust and disappointment, separation and attachment, and find our ways in the flux of life.
+Then, our understanding of relationships becomes much more nuanced: We do not need absolute safety and certainty, we can hold the paradoxes of trust and disappointment, separation and attachment, and find our ways in the flux of life.

 “The ice inside me melts.
 Suddenly, I’m burning up and terrified, scared I’ll be too weak to resist.

 Scratch that – I’m petrified I’ve already given in.”